rsalunga29/security-notes/Defensive Security/Endpoint Security/Core Windows Processes/services.exe.md

 - interacting with services
 - starting or ending services

 It maintains a database that can be queried using a Windows built-in utility, `sc.exe`.
 It's parent process is [wininit.exe](obsidian://open?vault=security-notes&file=Defensive%20Security%2FEndpoint%20Security%2FCore%20Windows%20Processes%2Fwininit.exe).

+This process also loads device drivers marked as auto-start into memory.

 Information regarding services is stored in the registry, "HKLM\System\CurrentControlSet\Services".
+## Child Processes
+This process is parent to several key processes, below are some examples:
+- svchost.exe
+- spoolsv.exe
+- msmpeng.exe
+- dllhost.exe
 ## What is normal?
 **Image Path**: %SystemRoot%\System32\services.exe
 **Parent Process**: wininit.exe